top of page

 Life Story sessions take 3-6 months, meeting weekly/biweeky (allowing for holidays and postponements).

-An initial meeting to scope the work is £55.
-There are usually 9 hour-long sessions thereafter.
+An initial hour to scope the work is £55.
+There are usually 9 hour-long sessions thereafter, at £100 per session.
 Each session is recorded and afterwards transcribed.
 I send each section of transcription to the client electronically and edit as needed.
-Each hour in dialogue usually translates to 3 hours of transcription and editing and is calculated accordingly at £150.

 Once we have completed the work, we discuss if you would like it presented in book form.